 For a detailed description of orthopedic surgery electives, please visit the Medical School course directory.

 ORSU 7190- General, Reconstructive, and Geriatric Orthopedics: This course consists of supervised clinical experience in the primary care of both adult inpatients and outpatients with a major emphasis on reconstructive types of orthopedic surgery at the Minneapolis Veterans Affairs Medical Center.
 Students have a great deal of individual ward and surgical responsibility and will be expected to present their cases and function at the junior resident level.
-While students do not take call themselves, they may choose to take call with the resident to whom they are assigned.
-This course is recommended for students interested in orthopedic surgery careers and for students choosing a surgery track other than orthopedics.

 If you are in need of housing, see the temporary housing website.
 Please review our recommendations for a strong candidate to our program.
 No visiting student is automatically granted an interview with our program.

 Email firstname.lastname@example.org if you need any further assistance

 The Department of Orthopedic Surgery has the responsibility of helping students establish a solid foundation of musculoskeletal knowledge.
 All attending physicians and residents should know and understand the objectives for the course.
 This sets expectations for the rotation and establishes an accurate and fair basis for evaluation.
 Educators should be familiar with the student reading list for the rotation.

 We encourage educators to sit down with the student to set expectations on the first day of the rotation.
 The session should include:

 - Clarifying your expectations of students regarding patient care